Stock market today: Tumbling tech stocks drag Wall Street to the finish line of another losing week

 Fed officials are adamant that they want to see additional proof inflation is heading down toward their 2% target before lowering the Fed’s main interest rate, which is at its highest level since 2001.

 Traders are now largely forecasting just one or two cuts to rates this year, according to data from CME Group, down from expectations for six or more at the start of the year.
-A growing number are expecting zero cuts this year.
+They're also betting on the possibility of no cuts to rates this year.

 But Brian Jacobsen, chief economist at Annex Wealth Management, expects inflation to moderate as U.S. households that have become “hypersensitive to price hikes” by businesses begin slowing their spending.